 Unlike the other Italian eateries in the area, Roseanna’s Italian Food is not served family style, and guests are welcome to share a meal by adding an empty plate to their order for no extra charge.
 The menu is filled with authentic Italian options named after Prichard family members, including Rose Ann’s Sampler Platter, Frank’s Combination Dinner, Michael’s Steak & Pepper and Clare’s Lasagna Dinner.
 While you’re there, snack on an order of gnocchi, the house specialty dumpling made of potato, flour and egg, dipped in Frank’s signature pasta sauce.

 A trip to Krebs isn’t complete without a stop at Lovera’s Italian Grocery.
-Housed in a 1910 sandstone building with a distinctive red, white and green awning, Lovera’s has been a culinary destination since 1946 when it was opened by Mike Lovera.
+Housed in a 1910 sandstone building, Lovera’s has been a culinary destination since 1946 when it was opened by Mike Lovera.

 Known for their stretched-out curd cheese called Caciocavera (a combination of the name Caciocavallo, which is reserved for that particular cheese produced in Italy, and Lovera), the store actually took second place in the top cheese competition in the nation, hosted by the American Cheese Society.
 In addition to their famous artisan cheese, customers can also stock up on meats, oils and vinegars, spices and sauces, marinated vegetables, olives and gift baskets both in-store and online.